Proper Orthogonal Descriptors for Multi-element Chemical Systems: Conclusions

 \section{Conclusions}

-We have developed proper orthogonal descriptors for multi-element chemical systems based on the orthogonal expansion of the radial and angular components of the parametrized potentials.
+{We have developed proper orthogonal descriptors for multi-element chemical systems based on the orthogonal expansion of the radial and angular components of the parametrized potentials.
 In our work, the parametrized potentials are designed to provide a rich and diverse representation of two-body and three-body interactions.
-Owing to the exponential convergence of the orthogonal expansion, the number of basis functions needed to reach convergence in energy and force errors typically ranges from 30 to 60.
 We compose the proper orthogonal descriptors in two different ways to construct two different interatomic potentials.
 The first POD potential expresses the energy of each atom as a linear combination of proper orthogonal descriptors, while the second POD potential expresses the energy as a linear and quadratic combination of the descriptors.
-Their computational complexity is similar and independent of the number of elements in the system.

-As the performance of an interatomic potential cyrcially depends on the hyperparameters, we have formulated a bilevel minimization problem to simultaneously optimize both the potential coefficients and hyperparameters.
-The objective function of the bilevel minimization problem is replaced with a surrogate model using polynomial interpolation.
-The gradient descent algorithm is used with randomly sampled initial guesses to minimize the surrogate loss function for the hyperparameters and the potential coefficients.

 We have demonstrated the two POD potentials for indium phosphide and titanium dioxide, and compared their performance to that of multi-element SNAP and ACE potentials.
 For all potentials, increasing the number of basis functions usually improves prediction of energies and forces.
-The optimal number of basis functions appears to be in the range between 30 and 60.
-When the number of basis functions is more that 60, the accuracy gain is very modest while the computational cost is substantially increased.
-When the number of basis functions is less than 30, there is still much to be gained by increasing the number of basis functions to improve the prediction accuracy.
-These observations are consistent with the previous results \cite{Nguyen2022} for single-element systems.

 The quadratic POD potential was shown to provide much more accurate prediction of energies and forces than the linear POD potential at the same computational cost.
 The improvement stems from the composition of two-body and three-body descriptors to construct four-body descriptors without increasing the computational complexity of the resulting potential.
-The quadratic POD potential was also found to be more accurate than both ACE and SNAP potentials.
-In particular, the quadratic POD potential with 30 basis functions provided as accurate predictions as ACE and SNAP potentials with 91 basis functions for indium phosphite and titanium dioxide.
-A crucial advantage of POD potentials for multi-element chemical systems is that their computational complexity is independent of the number of elements, whereas the complexity of both ACE and SNAP potentials is dependent on the number of elements.